dogtail9/ProjectTemplateTutorial/README.md

 }
 ```

-*Code to add and check for metadata in a project*
+*Extension methods for the Project type to add and check for metadata*

 ```Charp
 public enum ProjectResponsibilities